george24601/notes/microservice/redis/cache.md

 --------
 Counting

-A counting service will store the counting result in the cache, when data cahbnes, use the counting service to update the count rather async db count
+A counting service will store the counting result in the cache, when data changes, use the counting service to update the count rather async db count

 Scenario